Run a design studio

 Route 66.
 10 days.
 San Francisco → New York via Yosemite, Las Vegas, Albuquerque, Oklahoma, St. Louis, Chicago, Cleveland and Washington.
 Had the best burger of my life in Amarillo, Texas.
 Drove a white Ford Mustang the whole way, and took the top down while driving through lower Manhattan.

-Ended up with more than a few… Arms ✅ legs ✅chest ✅ hands ✅ neck ✅.
+Ended up with more than a few… Arms ✅ legs ✅chest ✅ hands ✅ neck ✅ back ✅.
 What next?
-Going for the full back piece with Luke Jinks in London.
-Looking forward / dreading it.
-They really hurt.

 Working across the Pelé Sports account between 2011 and 2013, I got to lead on the visual identity effort for the jewel in the product-range-crown with the Trinity 3E.